ksngo/Project4/README.md

 8. As buyer, I want to view foods info and vendors info by filtering by categories and search box.
 9. As user, I want to create/view/update/delete user account.
 (Delete profile html or route to delete_profile/<buyer_id> [name='delete_buyer_profile_route'] has not been setup in this project.)

-##Wireframes

-My wireframes are sketched on papers.
-Refer to wireframe.jpg on top.

 ##ERD

 <img src="/p4-erd.png">